 At DFW, a host of internal and external stakeholders came together to identify several seemingly disparate priorities: comfort within gate lounges, eliminating concession losses due to sun-damaged products and reducing energy consumption.

-The solution: dynamic glass, which optimises daylight and includes strategically located sensors that provide indoor environmental quality data to inform decision-makers.
-During the demonstration project, DFW learned that the dynamic glass’s automatic tinting reduced glare and heat loading (~8 degrees Celsius cooler), reduced HVAC demand, improved customer comfort (83% longer passenger dwell times), and increased concessionaire sales (102% increase in revenue).
+The solution: dynamic glass, which optimizes daylight and includes strategically located sensors that provide indoor environmental quality data to inform decision-makers.
+During the demonstration project, DFW learned that the dynamic glass’s automatic tinting reduced glare and heat loading (~15 degrees cooler), reduced HVAC demand, improved customer comfort (83% longer passenger dwell times), and increased concessionaire sales (102% increase in revenue).
 Given the incredible results and data-supported success of the project, DFW made the decision to invest in dynamic glass — a solution that helped many different stakeholders.

 Q. How can airports fund these kinds of major investments?

 A. There is currently an unprecedented level of federal funding for aviation and other transportation sustainability projects in the United States between the Bipartisan Infrastructure Law and the Inflation Reduction Act.
 In addition, this administration is increasing sustainability and environmental requirements.
 Now is the time to be ambitious in seeking out and investing in significant sustainability projects.